benevolenttech/btek.cc/_posts/2017-04-13-how-to-make-your-site-search-engine-friendly.md

 As technology has gotten faster, we’ve become more accustomed to that speed, and we’ve clamored for more.
 So, it stands to reason that optimized site performance has to stand up to that level of public expectations.
 We’re pretty sure here that people aren’t about to say “Yes!
 Please!
 Take us to the Dark Ages of computers again!”

 We’re actually working on a full tips and tricks article on performance – sign up for our email newsletter to get notified when it’s ready!

-Most website platforms support these guidelines, but many of them don't out of the box.
-I recommend you google search each guideline coupled with the name of your website platform to research your options.

 ## And…that's it!